PengJieb/fastbkrrt/README.md

-# `sst_local_planner`
+# `FastBKRRT`

-This is a ROS Global Planner Plugin that implements the SST (Stable Sparse RRT) path planning algorithm.
+This is a ROS Global Planner Plugin that implements the FastBKRRT path planning algorithm.

+We implement our algorithm based on Stable Sparse RRT (SST) algorithm.

+The Stable Sparse RRT (SST) algorithm is also implemented by ourselves.

+Therefore, several definitions (package name, node name, class name, etc.) are named SST, but the algorithm is FastBKRRT.

 ## ROS Distros